Unlimited PTO: Pros and Cons That Every HR Specialist Should Know

 No matter how careful employees are when it comes to planning their off days, their absence lowers the company’s operational capacity in one way or another and affects its overall progress.

-As a result, the company may experience uncalled-for delays with respect to achieving the set milestones.
+As a result, the company may experience unnecessary delays with respect to achieving the set milestones.

 It’s a Wrap